-A child of compulsory school age or a young person has a learning difficulty or disability if he or she:
+A child has a learning difficulty or disability if he/she:

-- Has a significantly greater difficulty in learning than the majority of others of the same age, or - Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.'
+- greater difficulty in learning than the majority of children of his/her age. and/or - a disability which prevents or hinders them from making use of educational facilities/ provision that is normally available.

 In addition, we identify special educational needs within the context of the usual differentiated curriculum of the school.
-Pupils are identified as having SEN if they are not making progress within a curriculum that:
+Pupils are identified as having SEND if they are not making progress within a curriculum that: